Hackusho/CSCI_3700/Homework_3/README.md

-# Homework 3: Fruit Baskets API allows the user to update basket a and also show uniqiue fruits in each basket, A and B.
+# Homework 3: Fruit Baskets API
+# Allows the user to update basket a and also show uniqiue fruits in each basket, A and B.

 ## Team Members
 -   Irving Villanueva